TerriaJS/terriajs/doc/contributing/development-environment.md

 npm run gulp
 ```

-And start the development web server by running:
+And start the development web server by running (also from the TerriaJS and not TerriaMap! directory):

 ```
 npm start